 Did you know that branches in arrangements or alone are trending now?
 I love this trend because you can easily achieve it for free.

-Another main element found in the inspiration is a bunny statuary.
+Another main element found in the inspiration is the bunny statuary.

-You can see more about vintage shopping in Wilmington on this post.
+You can see more about vintage shopping in Wilmington in this post.

-Additionally, several vintage brass candle sticks, terra cotta saucers, stacks of white plates and birds nests help to complete the inspiration elements.
+Additionally, several vintage brass candle sticks, terra cotta saucers, stacks of white plates, and bird nests help complete the inspiration elements.

 Additional Spring Centerpiece ideas

-In addition to the elements found in Emily’s inspiration photo, I added some moss covered balls, a couple of birds and containers filled with herbs such as chives, cilantro and lavender.
+In addition to the elements found in Emily’s inspiration photo, I added moss-covered balls, a couple of birds, and containers filled with herbs such as chives, cilantro, and lavender.

 A few vintage garden tools and a brass plant mister complete the vignette.

-Up next is Marty at A Stroll Through Life, and I can’t wait to see her Summer Basket.
+Marty is next at A Stroll Through Life, and I can’t wait to see her Summer Basket.

-Be sure to click on each link below to follow along on the hop.
+Be sure to click each link below to follow the hop.